jonathancklee1/jonathancklee1/README.md

 - 👋 Hi, I’m Jonathan!
-I'm currently a university student studying web development as a side project to my degree.
+I'm a recent graduate from the University of New South Wales, who is passionate about improving my web development skills.
-- 👀 I’m interested in learning front-end web development and hoping to pursue this as my career.
+- 👀 I’m interested in creating interesting, funtional and creative websites that can help solve issues or create value for personal needs.
-- 🌱 I’m currently learning HTML, CSS and Javascript.
+- 🌱 I’m currently learning React and interested in expanding my knowledge further.
-- 📫 How to reach me Email me at: jonathancklee@gmail.com
+- 📫 How to reach me.
+You can email me at: jonathancklee@gmail.com or connect via (LinkedIn)[https://www.linkedin.com/in/jonathan-lee-97bbb9207/]

 <!---
 jonathancklee1/jonathancklee1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.